 The SIG is run by a team of geographically dispersed volunteers who form our Committee.
 Members are required to have a proven track record in YLT as well as in their particular responsibility areas.
 The Committee comprises the following members:

-My 20 years’ ELT experience has included authoring teachers’ handbooks and courses for primary and secondary curriculum development as well as methodology training in Asia, Europe, the Middle East and Australasia.
-I’m also an online tutor for Bell Delta Modules 2 and 3 courses, specialising in training candidates who teach children.
+My 20 years’ ELT experience has involved authoring teachers’ books and courses for primary and secondary curriculum development as well as methodology training in Asia, Europe, Latin America, the Middle East and Australasia.
+My main interests are YL teacher education, YL ELT management and inclusive practices in TEYLs.

 I’m the Web Coordinator for the SIG and currently work as ICT Coordinator at the British Council in Bahrain, one of the largest teaching centres for YLs in the Middle East.
 I hold an MA in EdTech and TESOL and the Trinity DipTESOL.